The Mac mini, Price Reductions, and the Road Ahead

 My guess is that a few things are happening.
 First, the Mac mini is selling like gangbusters, and Apple is realizing enough additional sales of mice, keyboard, AirPort cards, and Bluetooth modules that the increased sales volume will more than offset the reduced prices.

 Second, there are economies of scale.
-If Apple is producing twice as many mice and keyboard or buying twice as many wireless modules, they probably get a better price, which allows them to reduce the end price to the consumer.
+If Apple is producing twice as many mice and keyboard or buying twice as many wireless modules, it probably gets a better price, which allows it to reduce the end price to the consumer.

-Now if Apple would just make a nice 15" megawide 1280 x 854 pixel flat panel display to complement the mini, they could have a really cost-effective completely Apple-branded solution.
+Now if Apple would just make a nice 15" megawide 1280 x 854 pixel flat panel display to complement the mini, it could have a really cost-effective, completely Apple-branded solution.

 The mini Future